RasmusFangel/powertools-oas-validator/README.md

 ```

 ## Contributions
-Please fork this repository and make a pull request from the fork and I will review it ASAP.
+Please make a pull request and I will review it ASAP.